ZeeRooo/MaterialFBook/README.md

 - Added app themes (Yellow, Lime, Red, Green, Black, Grey, Purple, Light Blue, Pink and default blue color of Facebook) (if you want more colours, tell me).
 - Fixed bug in Api 17 (Android 4.2.x).
 Now start correctly... or in AVD with 4.2.2 yes hahah.

+**Version 1.8.1:**
+- Bye "Download Messenger" ads.
+(Its automatic no more "Hide download messenger" button).
+- Maybe white screen in some users are fixed.
+I dont know because i havent this bug.
+Anyway, test the app and tell me.

 ###########